• Skip to main content

 4. Consider displaying a short paragraph or two about yourself and your background, how you came to produce the items you do, your inspirations etc – people love a good story.

 5. Think about the colour of your signs.
-They need to be easy to read and also stand out.
+They need to be easy to read and stand out.
 Bargains are always a standout in a red coloured font.

 6. Sandwich/A-frame boards are also a good idea as people will see them before they even get to your stall

-How to organise a market stall (3)
+Signage - Deanna Roberts Studio - How to set up a market stall

 Insurance